makkus/inaugurate/README.rst

     DEFAULT_PROFILE_PIP_DEPENDENCIES="freckles"
     DEFAULT_PROFILE_ENV_NAME="freckles"

 The most important thing to do is to have a ``DEFAULT_PROFILE`` variable set to the name of your package or executable.
 This indicates to *inaugurate* that a custom application profile is set.
-If the executable name that is used by the user in the *inaugurate* command-line can be found in the ``DEFAULT_PROFILE_EXECUTABLES_TO_LINK`` variable value, it'll use the custom profile.
+If the executable name that is used by the user in the *inaugurate* command-line can be found in the ``DEFAULT_PROFILE_EXECUTABLES_TO_LINK`` variable value (which, usually, would probably only contain one executable), it'll use the custom profile.
 If not, it'll try the local and remote app-stores as described above.
 The meaning of the other vars is the same as is described in `apps descriptions`_ (with a prepended ``DEFAULT_PROFILE``).

 Hardcode flags/config options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to prevent the user to change or set one of the available `environment variables`_, you can override those like so:
+If you want to prevent the user to change or set one of the available `environment variables`_, you can override those like so, in the top part of the *inaugurate* file:

 .. code-block::